timharek/timharek.no/content/blog/2023-03-02-2023-february-recently.md

 ## 💪 Health

-Been running a bit less than Janurary, but I'm happy nonetheless, also managed to sneak in some strength workouts during work when I needed to catch a break.
+Been running a bit less than January, but I'm happy nonetheless, also managed to sneak in some strength workouts during work when I needed to catch a break.
 And ran another "competetive" half-marathon.

 ## 🌐 Website